 What is Severance Pay

-To keep these concepts straight is to understand basic terms that are absolutely vital to getting what you are entitled to upon job loss.
-Losing a job is difficult enough without being taken advantage of.
-Many employees, sadly, do accept less than they should, and few things are more disheartening for a lawyer to hear than that a client has signed away their rights.
+Job loss can be confusing, but understanding the basic terms will help.
+Employees often accept less than they should, which is disheartening for lawyers.
 Before signing anything, one would almost always be wise to seek professional advice.
 The lawyers at Tailor Law are ready to provide the advice and advocacy you need to secure the best possible outcome.
 To schedule a free in-person or phone consultation, please reach out to our office at 905-366-0202, or contact us through our website, here.